Helen Sekaquaptewa

 Helen Sekaquaptewa (1898–1990), was a Hopi Mormon homemaker, matriarch and storyteller, best known for her as-told-to memoir, Me and Mine: The Life Story of Helen Sekaquaptewa, which was compiled by her friend Louise Udall based on Sekaquaptewa's recollections.

 Life

-Helen Sekaquaptewa was born in the Hopi village of Oraibi into a Hopi faction, the "Hostiles", who fought against colonial assimilation.
+Helen Sekaquaptewa was born in the Hopi village of Oraibi into the "Hostiles", a Hopi faction who fought against colonial assimilation.
 After the faction was ousted from Oraibi, she was forced to attend a Native American boarding school.
 When she returned after high-school, Sekaquaptewa rejected her family's traditionalist Hopi values and married her husband, Emory, in order to live biculturally.
 They married in 1919, with both a traditional Hopi and a Christian marriage ceremony.
 Settling down in Hotevilla, Emory became a tribal judge while Helen involved herself in social welfare work and community building.
 In 1951, after being taught by Elders she had come into contact with as a result of her son Abbott's hospitalization the year prior, she converted to The Church of Jesus Christ of Latter-day Saints.
 Following her conversion, she became highly active in the Relief Society.